What to Pack For Your Au Pair Adventure Abroad

 Au Pair Packing Tips

-How exciting - it’s time to start thinking about what to pack for your au pair adventure abroad!
+How exciting, it’s time to start thinking about what to pack for your au pair adventure abroad!

 Start with these 10 practical tips, then use the checklist at the end before you zip up your suitcase.

-1. Pack For Daily Life (Not Just the Highlight Reel)
+1. Pack for Daily Life (Not Just the Highlight Reel)

-It’s easy to imagine life abroad as cafés, sightseeing, and weekend trips - and those moments will absolutely happen!
+It’s easy to imagine life abroad as cafés, sightseeing, and weekend trips — and those moments will absolutely happen.

 But most days as an au pair look more like: